 To stand up for herself against the bullies who mocked her

 To embrace her new features and forget the havoc her spectacles had

 For the glasses will widen her horizons and not limit them

 And enable her to see way beyond the narrowminded and the bullies, to the love within and abroad, just like the man had.

 My final thought while I travelled with my thought, questioned all that had happened, my words, reactions, people I listened to.

 I am now trying to embrace my spectacles.
-Though some may argue I am going to appreciate it as a part of me.
+Though some may argue, I will appreciate it as a part of me.

-It is vital part whether I want it to or not play a role in my life, contact lenses or not.
+It is a vital part whether I want it to play a role in my life, contact lenses or not.